Cisco-Talos/pyrebox/README.rst

 PyREBox won the Volatility Plugin Contest_ in 2017!

-Also, it was presented at HITB Amsterdam 2018.
+This tool was presented at HITB Amsterdam 2018.
 You can see the slides_, or watch the presentation_.
+It was also presented at the third edition of EuskalHack Security Congress (slides available_).

 What's new
 ==========